projectscience/projectscience/README.md

 This is @projectscience

-Enabling a future of data-driven delivery
+Enabling a future of data-driven delivery for complex projects, programmes and portfolios.

 For more information see www.projectscience.co.uk